Mortgage Fraud Trends Reports

 Application Fraud Risk Index Methodology

 The CoreLogic Mortgage Application Fraud Risk Index represents the collective level of fraud risk the mortgage industry is experiencing in each time period, based on the share of loan applications with a high risk of fraud.
 The index is standardized to a baseline of 100 for the share of high-risk loan applications nationally in the third quarter of 2010.
-Each 1 point change in the index represents a 1 percent change in the share of mortgage applications having a high risk of fraud.
 In previous reports, the national mortgage fraud index had a static weighted average across indexes computed for various loan segments.
 The static weighting method ensures that the changes in loan application volume between segments with different fraud characteristics do not spuriously indicate a change in fraud risk patterns.
 Based on CoreLogic latest research findings, it has been deemed that the national trend is not susceptible to spurious change and the segment weighting has been adjusted quarterly to track market changes.

 The number of expected fraudulent applications is estimated by applying the rate of applications in the CoreLogic Mortgage Fraud Consortium data with high risk of fraud to the estimated loan application volume in each quarter and geography.
 Expected fraudulent mortgage applications are defined as having a high risk of fraud based on the CoreLogic LoanSafe Fraud Manager score.